Skip to content

 What do you remember about the earth?

 I remember.
 I remember the day the earth stood still.
 I remember digging a hole in it.
 I remember being buried alive.
 I remember the musty smell of the inside of a tomb.
 I remember the old wood crumbling in our hands.
 I remember the poem I wrote.
 I remember my brother when he was alive but just barely.
 I remember being with him in a dream.
 I remember being with him in a nightmare.
 I remember the dark.
 I remember seeing stars.
 I remember the warmth of the sun and the smell of grass.
 I remember thinking I was in love when I didn’t know what it meant.
 I remember when my body was innocent.
 I remember the first.
 I remember caressing the soft, silky folds of the sheet in my bed with my fingers.
 I remember the smell of oregano growing on the golf course.
-I remember the blue dome, we all sit.
+I remember the blue dome, we all saw it.
 I remember the joke about the hippie and his dog.
 I remember the taste of the nasty chemicals they put on my thumbnail.
 I remember the feel of wood against the skin.
 I remember the sound of someone mowing the lawn.
 I remember the crows on the top of the telephone who spoke to me.
 I remember soaping skin in the shower.
 I remember carving her name in my arm with a broken pencil.
 I remember running across the gym floor to the beat of the music.
 I remember kissing.
 I remember being stunned into screaming my own name when he hit me.
 I remember seeing a UFO at the top of the next hill over.
 I remember skinny dipping.
 I remember the turtles.
 I remember being afraid to go to school.
 I remember the sweet dissonant sound of an electric shaver and a nose hair trimmer buzzing at the same time.
 I remember opening the waxy carton of milk.
 I remember the first time.
 I remember wet leaves.
 I remember skunk cabbage.
 I remember the spring and I remember the fall.
 I remember finding the old cow bones in the woods.
 I remember stone walls.
 I remember fire.
 I remember snakes.
 I remember frog eggs in my cupped hands.
 I remember staying very still in the reeds while they were looking for me.
 I remember they came within inches of me.
 I remember my tongue sticking to the metal at the bottom of the hill.
 I remember a covered bridge.
 I remember the large mouth bass.
 I remember sex.
 I remember standing naked on a stage in front of a hundred people and pouring water over my head.
 I remember freshly baked bread.

 What are the consequences of silence?